underpostnet/engine/src/client/public/nexodev/docs/references/Edge Hub WireGuard and HAProxy.md

 `--repo-engine` takes `owner/repo` or a clone URL and defaults to the configured account's `engine`; `engine-private` follows `GITHUB_USERNAME`, because the two are one checkout on the node.
 The engine step switches the remote rather than pulling into whatever it already tracked, so pointing a fleet at a fork is the same command as keeping it on the current one.

-The sequence halts at the first failing step the later ones depend on — installing over a checkout whose pull failed would deploy stale sources under a fresh version. `npm run fix` is the one exception: `npm audit` exits non-zero while any advisory remains, which is a finding to report rather than a reason to skip the install.
+The sequence halts at the first failing step the later ones depend on — installing over a checkout whose pull failed would deploy stale sources under a fresh version.
+The advisory steps are the exceptions, neutralized in place so they cannot stop the sequence: the first package script, and the two reconciles at the end, which belong to subsystems a given node may not run at all.
 One node failing never stops the others; each is reported with the identity it ran as, and the command exits non-zero if any failed.

 ---